isenmann/Covers/README.md

 "CoverDownloader": {
   // AAD = Album Art Downloader (https://sourceforge.net/projects/album-art/)
   // SACAD = Smart Automatic Cover Art Downloader (https://github.com/desbma/sacad)
+  // Spotify = Use Spotify to search for album covers, works only if you have setup the Spotify usage correctly.
+Leave the Executable empty
   "Type": "<your preferred cover downloader from above>", "Executable": "<your full path to the executable>"
 }